After one week without a House speaker, Republicans appear no closer to choosing a new leader

 WASHINGTON — The House Republican majority is stuck, one week after the ouster of Speaker Kevin McCarthy, with lawmakers unable to coalesce around a new leader in a stalemate that threatens to keep Congress partly shuttered indefinitely.

-On Tuesday evening, two leading contenders for the gavel, Majority Leader Steve Scalise and Judiciary Chairman Jim Jordan, were scheduled to address colleagues behind closed doors at a candidate forum, but they appeared to be splitting the vote.
+On Tuesday evening, two leading contenders for the gavel, Majority Leader Steve Scalise and Judiciary Chairman Jim Jordan, were addressing colleagues behind closed doors at a candidate forum.
+But they appeared to be splitting the vote.

 McCarthy, meanwhile, was openly ready to reclaim the gavel he just lost, but was seen by many as a longshot option unlikely to win back the handful of hardliners who just ousted him.

-“This has been going on for days.
-Members want to come together," Scalise said late Monday at the Capitol.
-"We’ve got to get back on track,"
+“We’re going to get the House back to work," Scalise said Tuesday ahead of the meeting.

-House Republicans took the majority aspiring to operate as a team, and run government more business-like, but have drifted far from that goal.
-Just 10 months in power, the historic ouster of their House speaker — the first in U.S. history — and the prolonged infighting it has unleashed is undercutting the Republicans' ability to govern at a time of crisis at home and abroad.
+House Republicans took the majority aspiring to operate as a team, and run government more like a business, but have drifted far from that goal.
+Just 10 months in power, the historic ouster of their House speaker — a first in the U.S. — and the prolonged infighting it has unleashed are undercutting the Republicans' ability to govern at a time of crisis at home and abroad.

-Now as House Republicans push ahead toward snap elections Wednesday aimed at finding a new nominee for speaker, the hard-right flank coalition of lawmakers that ousted McCarthy has shown what an oversized role a few lawmakers can have in choosing the successor.
+Now, as House Republicans push ahead toward snap elections Wednesday aimed at finding a new nominee for speaker, the hard-right coalition of lawmakers that ousted McCarthy has shown what an oversized role a few lawmakers can have in choosing the successor.

-Both conservatives from the right flank, neither man is the heir apparent to McCarthy.
+While both are conservatives from the right flank, neither Scalise nor Jordan is the heir apparent to McCarthy.

 Scalise as the second-ranking Republican would be next in line for the gavel and is seen as a hero among colleagues for having survived severe injuries from a mass shooting during a congressional baseball practice in 2017.
 Now battling blood cancer, the Louisianan is not a clear lock.